dvidelabs/flatcc/README.md

 The (-a) or (-v) also generates a verifier file.

 Make sure `flatcc` under the `include` folder is visible in the C compilers include path when compiling flatbuffer builders.
-It is not needed for readers without `-DFLATCC_PORTABLE` defined.

 The `flatcc` (-I) include path will assume all files with same base name (case insentive) are identical and only include the first.
 All generated